desprez/springbatch-patterns/README.md

 Another job configuration that read a file to fill a table like an ETL (extract, transform and load).

 The 1st Step (deleteStep) erase table records before the "load" Step.
-It use a **JdbcTasklet** to execute SQL command against the table.
+It use a **JdbcTasklet** (from Pivotal) to execute SQL command against the table.

 ## Pattern 3 : Synchronize 2 files (master/detail)